nithinyanna10/COGNIZANCE2020/README.md

   |3      |2          |5      |mike      |
   |1      | 3         |4      |veronica  |

-   sooo, from the above table we can see that number of times of odd is greater soo verinica is winner of game.
+   soo, from the above table we can see that number of times of odd is greater soo verinica is winner of game.